obsidianmd/obsidian-help/en/User interface/Appearance.md

 On MacOS you can make the Obsidian window translucent by enabling this option in the settings **Appearance** tab.

 > [!info]- Windows and translucency
 > The Obsidian team removed translucency in Windows for version 1.15.11 due to Electron's removal of the feature.
-Should the functionality be restored in Electron, it will be re-integrated into Obsidian.